Neela Film Productions

-Neela Film Productions Private Limited is a production house based in Mumbai, India.
+Neela Film Productions Private Limited, formerly called Neela Tele Films, is a production house based in Mumbai, India.
 It produces fiction and non-fiction shows for various television channels.

 The company was founded in 1995, and is managed and owned by Asit Kumarr Modi.
-Its first production was Hum Sab Ek Hain for Sony TV, and subsequently produced shows included Yeh Duniya Hai Rangeen and Meri Biwi Wonderful for Sony TV, Pyaar Mein Twist for Star Plus, and Taarak Mehta Ka Ooltah Chashmah for SAB TV.
+Its first production was Hum Sab Ek Hain for Sony TV, and subsequently produced shows included Yeh Duniya Hai Rangeen and Meri Biwi Wonderful for Sony TV, Pyaar Mein Twist for StarPlus, and Taarak Mehta Ka Ooltah Chashmah for SAB TV (now Sony SAB).

 The company later produced the fiction drama series Saarrthi for Star Plus, Krishnaben Khakhrawala for Sony TV and Hamari Saas Leela for Colors, along with the non-fiction shows Wah!
 Wah!
 Kya Baat Hai!, an Indian comic poetry series that premiered on SAB TV, and Sab Khelo Sab Jeeto, a reality game show that also aired on SAB TV.

-They currently produce the situation comedy Taarak Mehta Ka Ooltah Chashmah for SAB TV.
+They currently produce the situation comedy Taarak Mehta Ka Ooltah Chashmah for Sony SAB.

-Neela Tele Films has been the recipient of the Indian Television Academy Awards, Indian Telly Awards, Star Guild Awards and People's Choice Awards India.
+Neela Film Productions has been the recipient of the Indian Television Academy Awards, Indian Telly Awards, Star Guild Awards and People's Choice Awards India.